starknet-edu/starknetbook/camp_2/README.md

 For the devnet, we used the help of Protostar's profiles, so we do not have to write the whole chain Id and gateway URL; at the beginning of each command, we added `-p devnet`, e.g. `protostar -p devnet deploy`.
 We could write a profile in our Protostar configuration for the testnet too.
 However, for didactic purposes and because it is more straightforward, we will not create a profile for the testnet.

-In order to sign our transactions (remember we need an account contract) on the testnet we can proceed on different ways:
+In order to sign our transactions (remember we need an account contract) on the testnet we can proceed in different ways:
 1. Use an account linked to a Braavos or Argent wallet.
 2. Deploy and use an account contract using starknet's CLI.
 It will be really similar to Open Zeppelin's standard.
 We would need to employ counterfactul deployment as we saw in Camp 1.
 3. Deploy and use a customized account contract.
 We will review this in Camp 3.

 Let us use here option 1.
 We can use the UI of either our Argent or Braavos wallet; I will show how to do it with Braavos here.
-Go the "Privacy & Security" option.
+Go to the "Privacy & Security" option.

 <div align="center">
     <img src="../misc/braavos2.png">